AllanPhiBmbrda/ChemCodex/README.md

-# ChemCodex
-This is POS for WareStock from my Previous Project
+This is POS for Chemical WareStock from my Previous Project